How Populous Covers All the Bases for MLB’s All-Star Game

 Each year, a new crop of players and new community rejuvenates Major League Baseball’s All-Star Game, the five-day showcase celebrating America’s favorite pastime.

-Speaking of the stage for this year’s exhibition, Marlins Park also bears our mark.
+Speaking of the space, Marlins Park is familiar territory.
 In total, the All-Star Game has been played in a Populous-designed ballpark 14 of the last 15 years.
 Just like the others, we imagined Marlins Park with exactly this sort of global spotlight in mind.

 Opened in 2012, the ballpark sits on the site of the old Orange Bowl in Miami’s historic Little Havana neighborhood.
-Its modern use of color and material oozes contemporary Miami, not to mention the actual pieces of art integrated throughout like the 71-foot-high home run sculpture in center field.
+Its modern use of color and material oozes contemporary Miami, not to mention the actual pieces of art integrated throughout, like the 71-foot-tall home run sculpture in center field.

 Calle Ocho, the cultural heartbeat of the community and a must-see for any All-Star Game attendee, sits a few blocks away.
 During the Orange Bowl days, however, it felt further.
 That’s because a sea of parking lots surrounded the venue, cutting it off from the surrounding environment.
 The design of Marlins Park represented a chance for us to knit the community back together.

 Three of the ballpark’s edges touch a city street, some of which didn’t even exist beforehand.
 The fourth opens to a West Plaza with art installations, tropical landscaping and event space unlike any other in the big leagues.

 With every event, the results shine through come show time, just like they did this year in Miami.